rjhancock/solaris-vii-games/rules.markdown

 ### Map Selection

-If using MegaMek and the provided map pack, roll 1d6 and pick the corresponding map number for the match e.g. a roll of 6 would have the match take place at the Steiner Colosseum.
+If using MegaMek and the provided map pack, roll one dice for the number of maps in the pack e.g. 1d12 and pick the map selected by its number in the map pack rules.

 Roll for any special conditions set for the map in the rules document included with the map pack.